 The only thing that takes more than two seconds in this recipe is roasting the garlic, which you can and should do ahead of time.
 Roasting garlic at home is so SO simple, and you can do two or three or more heads at once, and it will last for several days in the fridge.
 It adds a sweet, mild, smoky garlic flavor to anything it graces, from soups to stews to sauces to dressings to this salad.

-Other pasta salads to try:
+Other pasta salad recipes to try:

 - Pasta Salad with Chicken and Chipotle Dressing